spikespaz-archives/archive-bundles/README.md

    - Split file changes or diff sections into different commits
    - Basically adds the ability to create commits as you go, part of the file
    - Annotations removed before push
+ - Neural network powered text scaling
+   - Netural network that is trained to scale up low-res text
+ - Office music server
+   - Plays music in an office environment
+   - Web interface that users can log into
+   - Vote for tracks, or dislike them
+   - Suggest tracks to be played
+   - Option to anonymously request tracks
+ - Super fast key/value file format
+   - Statically typed
+   - Insane parsing speed
+   - Good for serializing some basic data

 # Milestones